chcly/Module.Sockets/README.md

 # Sockets

-Is a basic C++ wrapper that allows socket communication.
+Is a basic C++ wrapper that allows cross-platform socket communication.

 ## Testing